 The Company presents basic and diluted earnings per share ("EPS") data for its common shares.
 Basic EPS is calculated by dividing the earnings attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share is computed similarly to basic earnings per share, except that the weighted average number of shares outstanding is increased to include additional shares for the effects of all dilutive potential common shares, which comprise convertible notes, warrants and shares options granted to employees and directors in accordance with the treasury stock method.
 The effects of anti-dilutive potential common shares are ignored in calculating diluted EPS.

-On November 17, 2021, the Company consolidated its issued and outstanding common shares on a 120:1 basis (Note 15).
-Comparative information relating to Basic and Diluted EPS has been restated to reflect the share consolidation on a pro-forma basis.
+On November 17, 2021, the Company consolidated its issued and outstanding common shares on a 120:1 basis (Note 14).